Saturday, February 01, 2020 9:30 am - 1:15 pm

 William Burke-White / University of Pennsylvania

+Who are the most powerful individuals?
+Who are the most powerful people in politics?
 Who are the real influencers on the world stage?
 Who makes the decisions that determine war and peace?
 Economic growth or stagnation?
 Global cooperation or political stagnation?

 This lecture answers the question of who the most powerful people in the world are by examining how we think about power and influence in international politics.
 We will consider traditional answers based on military might and examine how globalization, technology, ideology, and economic interdependence are changing the ways we should think about power and influence.